 Discerning and detecting every stitch, every weave and fabric embroidery is truly sensational for the senses.
 The resplendent array of lace and colour, the construction and artisanship of pieces were quality is clearly evident.
 One thing is for sure, they just don’t make fashion like this anymore.
 Which in turn is quite saddening.
 Especially as women, the fact that we’ve become so accustomed to poorly and unethically made clothing, that we settle for ordinary and mass production because the media tells us so or simply because financially, some of us have no say in the matter.
 The designs from The Dressmaker will leave you very much aware and perhaps longing for the days of fanfare, of well fitted and produced clothing.

-Aside from being able to inspect each piece, I also had the pleasure of conversing with Marion for second time and with the author, Rosalie Ham who was a delight to meet.
+Aside from being able to inspect each piece, I also had the pleasure of conversing with Marion for a second time and with the author, Rosalie Ham who was a delight to meet.
 And as an aspiring author, her energy and enthusiasm for her work, especially in having it produced into a film is utterly contagious.
-She is sincerely proud as punch and you can't help but revel her elation.
+She is sincerely proud as punch and you can’t help but revel her elation.

 Her mother was a dressmaker, as most women were back then.
 Though the many ensembles she illustrated in her novel were far from inspired by her own mothers humble designs.
 In fact she actually drew musings for the fashions from midday movies she watched on television or via numerous books she’d explored at libraries.
 She had clear and concise visuals for each character to which were dressed accordingly.
 She humbly delights in these pieces, feeling rather accomplished in terms of fashion design.
 However in seeing her story come to life and the ravishing pieces that Marion had acquired and created she began to view her own inspirations as plainly modest, something as a writer I find to be amusing.

-When it comes to the ensembles in the movie, she doesn't have just one favourite, rather finding herself drawn to various pieces and all for individual reasons.
+When it comes to the ensembles in the movie The Dressmaker, she doesn’t have just one favourite, rather finding herself drawn to various pieces and all for individual reasons.
 Something which mostly changes on a daily basis.
 For the moment, she adores the green silk crepe piece that character Marigold wore.
-And of course the red polka dot number, a vintage Nina Ricci that pirouette's behind her also makes her swoon.
+And of course the red polka dot number, a vintage Nina Ricci that pirouette’s behind her also makes her swoon.

 When it came to her work being transformed into film, she had complete faith in producer Sue Maslin.
 Having grown up in the same community and even going to school together, Rosalie knew Sue would be able to translate and correlate her story onto the big screen like no one else.
 While she gave her free reign she did have one stipulation, that her family, friends and herself got to be extras on the film.
 Something which was happily granted.

-And while there were noticeable differences between the book and film Rosalie has no qualms.
-Sue Maslin converted the story perfectly and Margot and Marion's costumes were on par with the overall image and feel of her story.
+And while there were noticeable differences between the book and film, Rosalie has no qualms.
+Sue Maslin converted the story perfectly and Margot and Marion’s costumes were on par with the overall image and feel of her story.
 Ultimately Rosalie had no problem handing her story over as she patiently waited for her great moment, on screen with none other than Kate Winslet.

 And of course Marion Boyce, one of the astounding individuals behind the incredible array of costumes and couture acquired for the movie.
 Her passion and adoration for the era, for style and accoutrement really shine in these designs.
 Her ability to breathe life into forgotten pieces, making them covetable and very much wearable is an enviable skill.